Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 #### Full-Fat .Net Core

-For developers that haven't jumped into .Net Core yet, I appreciate it can be a little daunting.
+For developers that haven't jumped into *.Net Core* yet, I appreciate it can be a little daunting.
 A great deal has changed.
 You may have heard something along the lines of

 > *".Net Core can run on the Full Framework"*

 ..but that probably doesn't make a great deal of sense.
-I don't really want to get into explaining the difference between platforms, what *.Net Standard* and so forth is right now, so I recommend having a scan of [this article](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) if you're unsure.
+I don't really want to get into explaining the difference between platforms or what exactly *.Net Standard* is, so I recommend having a scan of [this article](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) if you're unsure.

 The point being, when people talk about *"Full Fat .Net Core"* what they're actually talking about is using the latest tooling such as the improved [`csproj` format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) and *not* the cross-platform features introduced by *.Net Core* itself.